 As a quick overview before diving into the technique itself, mindful breathing is an extension of mindfulness – a practice that helps people bring awareness to immediate stimuli that can be both meditative and stress-reducing.
 Rather than trying to clear the mind, mindfulness aims at delivering the experience of being fully present and aware, bringing attention to the senses and emotions as they are happening.
 There have been a number of scientific efforts that have found mindfulness to produce significant stress-reducing results.
 For example, one study found that the practice not only reduced emotional reactivity associated with stress, but increased feelings of self-esteem and overall mood.

 How to do it – For beginners, you should attempt at committing at least 5 minutes to mindful breathing in a location where you won’t be bothered or feel strange closing your eyes.
 Then, allow your eyes to close and breath slowly, in through your nose and out through your mouth, allowing the air to remain in your lungs for as long as you need to.
 Focus less on the mechanics of breathing itself, and more on the sensation you feel as the air passes in through your nasal cavity and out past your lips.
+You can also incorporate some CBD while doing this breathing exercise.
+All you have to do is check your cbd store to avail CBD which can do wonders in coping up with stress.

 2. Break it Down